jdz32/github-guide/README.md

 ### To create a GitHub account ###

+If you already have a personal GitHub account, feel free to use that -- no need to create a new one for this course.
+If you don't have an account, create one:

 1. Head over to [GitHub.com](http://github.com).
 2. Enter your choice of username, your school email address, and your choice of password.
 3. Click the big green "Sign up for GitHub" button.